XYTong/interjector/README.md

 You will need to configure it according to the next chapter.

+Notes:

+- You can specify the host and port by setting the `HOST` and `PORT` environment variables when running the server.
+The default port is 8000.
+- Currently, the recognition is only using the Web Speech API which is supported by almost only Chrome and the performance of languages other than English is not promising.
+In the future, we will present a Whisper backend to support more browsers and languages.
+- Chrome requires a secure context to use the Web Speech API.
+I have packed a self-signed certificate but using it in a public production environment is highly unrecommended.
+You can specify `KEY_PATH`, `CERT_PATH` in the environment variables to use your own certificate or let your reverse proxy handle the SSL.
+To disable HTTPS, set `HTTP_ONLY` to `true`.
+- If the self-signed certificate is used, you have to allow Chrome to load insecure content by e.g. typing `badidea`.

 ## Configuration

 When the server is running, go to `./settings.html` to fill in the configuration such as the API for translation and GPT, and the prompts.

 - Use BCP 47 language tag for the source language and target language.
 The source language is also used for speech recognition.
-- Translation backend includes 'free-google-translate', 'google-translate' (not implemented yet), 'bing-translate'(not implemented yet), 'deepl-translate'(not implemented yet), 'openai-translate'.
+- Translation backend includes 'free-google-translate', ~~'google-translate'~~ (not implemented yet), ~~'bing-translate'~~ (not implemented yet), ~~'deepl-translate'~~ (not implemented yet), 'openai-translate'.
 When using 'openai-translate', you need to provide the model and prompt.
-- For completion, you need to fill an API key and URL which follows OpenAI's API style.
+- For completion, you need to fill in an API key and URL which follows OpenAI's API style.
 You also need to provide a prompt for the completion.
 - [Prompt Examples](./docs/prompt-examples.md) are provided to help you get started.

 ## Screenshot